skylight-hq/skylight.digital/pages/brand/identity/colors.md

 <div class="col-md-4" markdown="1">
 ## Secondary palette

-The secondary palette is comprised of the rest of the color logos.
-These colors, along with blue, are used primarily in illustrations.
+Skylight’s secondary palette contains the rest of the color logos.
+We use these colors, along with blue, in illustrations.

-The gray colors are used for text, charts, etc.
+We use the gray colors for text, charts, etc.
 </div>
 </div>